epadam/Production-Time-Series-Prediction-System/Data_Engineering/README.md

     Build the Docker Image

+3. (optional) Data Labeling

+   * Use pre-trained model to pre annotate the data

-3. Orchestrate the pipeline (Airflow)
+5. Orchestrate the pipeline (Airflow)

 4. Develop CI/CD for your Data Processing pipeline